GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 For the power and inspiration of the Almighty rests upon this people today as surely as it did in those days of beginning:

-“It is by faith that miracles are wrought; and it is by faith that angels appear and minister unto men; wherefore, if these things have ceased wo be unto the children of men, for it is because of unbelief” (Moro.
-7:37).
+“It is by faith that miracles are wrought; and it is by faith that angels appear and minister unto men; wherefore, if these things have ceased wo be unto the children of men, for it is because of unbelief” ([[Moroni 7.37|Moro.
+7:37]]).

 The prophet Moroni taught that angelic messengers would accomplish their work “by declaring the word of Christ unto the chosen vessels of the Lord, that they may bear testimony of him.

-“And by so doing, the Lord God prepareth the way that the residue of men may have faith in Christ, that the Holy Ghost may have place in their hearts” (Moro.
-7:31–32).
+“And by so doing, the Lord God prepareth the way that the residue of men may have faith in Christ, that the Holy Ghost may have place in their hearts” ([[Moroni 7.31|Moro.
+7:31–32]][[Moroni 7.32|]]).

 There has come, these last several years, a succession of announcements that show our day to be a day of intense revelation, equaled, perhaps, only in those days of beginning, 150 years ago.